linuxdeepin/deepin-fcitxconfigtool-plugin/README.md

 ## License

-This project is licensed under GPLv3 or any later version.
+This project is licensed under GPL-3.0-or-later.